cisco/mindmeld/docs/source/userguide/getting_started.rst

 .. _getting_started_automated_setup:

-Automated Setup
+Setup on Mac OS X
 ^^^^^^^^^^^^^^^^^

-If you are on a Mac OS machine, you can install dependencies for MindMeld Workbench and setup configuration files with the `mmworkbench_init.sh script <https://mindmeld.com/docs/scripts/mmworkbench_init.sh>`_.
+On a Mac OS machine, you can install dependencies for MindMeld Workbench and setup configuration files with the `mmworkbench_init.sh script <https://mindmeld.com/docs/scripts/mmworkbench_init.sh>`_.

 A few things to note before you run the script: